jina-ai/jina/README.md

 - [**Executor**](https://docs.jina.ai/fundamentals/executor/) is a self-contained component and performs a group of tasks on Documents.
 - [**Flow**](https://docs.jina.ai/fundamentals/flow/) ties Executors together into a processing pipeline, provides scalability and facilitates deployments in the cloud.

-Leveraging these three concepts, let's build a simple image search with the [Totally Looks Like](https://sites.google.com/view/totally-looks-like-dataset) dataset.
-This is a microservice version of the [DocArray example](https://github.com/jina-ai/docarray#a-complete-workflow-of-visual-search).
+Leveraging these three concepts, let's build a simple image search service, as an extension of [DocArray README](https://github.com/jina-ai/docarray#a-complete-workflow-of-visual-search).

 ### Build a service from scratch

 <sup>
-Preliminaries: <a href="https://sites.google.com/view/totally-looks-like-dataset">download dataset</a>, <a href="https://pytorch.org/get-started/locally/">install PyTorch & Torchvision</a>
+Preliminaries: <a href="https://pytorch.org/get-started/locally/">install PyTorch & Torchvision</a>
 </sup>

 1. Import what we need.